mnj98/tourney-bot/README.md

 3. A timing system that allows Tournament Organizers to start timers for all teams and add time to specific teams if needed.

-### Note:
-Since WOKCommands has not yet been updated my updated version must be used instead.